 At present, six out of theseven commissioners have been appointed by Duterte.
 Guanzon was appointed by then President Noynoy Aquino in 2015.
 Abas, though appointed by Aquino in 2015, was named by President Duterte as chairman in 2017.

-Here are the current Comelec officials who are in charge of the upcoming 2022 elections
+Here are the current Comelec officials who are in charge of preparing for the upcoming 2022 elections

 Socorro B. Inting